 When available, PDFs of parts are emailed prior to the first rehearsal.
 Hard copies will be distributed at the first rehearsal.
 All music must be left on the stand at the completion of the final concert for each series.
 If a musician chooses to remove music from the performance venue, they are responsible for returning it or replacing if lost.

-In general, rehearsals are held at St. Paul’s Church on West 22nd Street in Chelsea from 7:00 PM to 10:00 PM on Monday, Wednesday, and Thursday of the concert week.
+In general, rehearsals are held at the concert venue (e.g., St. Paul’s Church, 315 West 22nd Street; the DiMenna Center for Classical Music, 450 West 37th Street) from 7:00 PM to 10:00 PM on Monday (or Tuesday), Wednesday, and Thursday of the concert week.
 Midway through rehearsal, musicians receive a 20-minute break.
 Because we are a self-sufficient orchestra, we are responsible for logistics such as setup, teardown, and folding programs.
 TCS appreciates and encourages member help in these areas.
 If a musician cannot attend a rehearsal, the contractor must be notified at the time the musician commits to participating in the series, and make every effort to find a substitute.

-Although there are exceptions, most of our concerts are held at St. Paul’s Church on West 22nd Street in Chelsea at 8:00 PM on Friday and 8:00 PM on Saturday or 8:00 PM on Saturday and 2:00 PM on Sunday.
+Although there are exceptions, most of our concerts are held at St. Paul’s Church, 315 West 22nd Street, or the DiMenna Center for Classical Music, 450 West 37th Street, at 8:00 PM on Friday and 8:00 PM on Saturday or 8:00 PM on Saturday and 2:00 PM on Sunday.
 Dress rehearsals take place on Fridays from 5:30 to 7:15 PM and Saturdays from 5:30 to 6:30 PM or Saturday 5:30 to 7:15 PM and Sunday 12:00 to 1:00pm.
 Concert dress is all black.
 Instrument cases and belongings should be kept in the dining room/green room of the church.
 Tickets are available for each performance for $25 for unassigned seating in a reserved area or available at the door for a suggested donation of $20.
 TCS members and musicians are encouraged to publicize TCS performances in order to ensure a full house.

 Proposals for extra performance opportunities may be brought to the board at any time.
 The board will vote on whether to pursue the idea, factoring in artistic merit, financial considerations, exposure/publicity, educational benefits, and accordance with TCS’s mission statement.
 Please feel free to submit a proposal to any board member and we will gladly consider it.